-Since its founding in 1979, the Lakes Region Conservation Trust has conserved more than 150 properties totaling more than 27,000 acres of land in the region, in a total of 145 properties.
-The conserved lands owned in fee simple by LRCT total 17,700 acres and, at the time of their acquisition, had an appraised value of over $30 million; the remaining land is protected via conservation easement or other means.
+Since its founding in 1979, the Lakes Region Conservation Trust has conserved more than 150 properties totaling more than 27,000 acres of land in the region.
+The conserved lands owned in fee simple by LRCT total over 18,000 acres and, at the time of their acquisition, had an appraised value of over $30 million; the remaining land is protected via conservation easement or other means.

 LRCT’s conserved lands protect mountain summits and ridgelines, critical habitat for plants and wildlife, including endangered species, productive farm and forest lands, more than 35 miles of undeveloped shorelines, places of historic and cultural significance, and some of the region’s most cherished scenic landscapes.
 In addition, LRCT-protected properties include more than 100 miles of hiking and cross-country ski trails as well as locations that are or will in the future be utilized as parts of paddle trails.